jmp-app/jmp/docs/backend.md

 A controller is called by the associated method in the [route.php](../api/src/routes.php) script.
 The controller is only called after the validation and the authentication passed successful.
 A controller has to call the required service and has to build the response dependent on the return value of the service.
-More information about response and the error responses can be found in the [api specification](api-v1.md).
+More information about responses and the error responses can be found in the [api specification](api-v1.md).

 ### Create a new controller class
 If no appropriate controller exists, you have to create a new one.